Are You Ready to Stand Up for a Child Who Needs You?

 Upon completion of the CASA pre-service training, each volunteer is required to complete 12 hours of continuing education/in-service training each year.

-Don't forget to download the Spring Flex Learning Information
+Don't forget to download the Flex Learning Self Assessment

 ||As a student of the Independent Study program, you complete most of the National CASA curriculum on your own time and meet with your instructor either one-on-one or in a group setting.
 CASA of Central VA requires at least 10 hours of in person instruction throughout your training.
 Two court observations and a court report project are also a requirement to complete the Independent Study Program.